-Hi There!
-I am Brittmarie Eksell, my home base is currently in the Highlands of Scotland.
-Since I first left Sweden in my late teens to study in the United States, my addresses have been numerous and varied.
-However, creativity and continued learning have been the steady and main thread throughout my life, and has taken different shapes in my progressive journey of creative imagination and expression.
+Hi there!
+I’m BrittMarie Eksell, and my home base is currently in the Highlands of Scotland.
+Since leaving Sweden in my late teens to study in the United States, my journey has taken me to many places, each with its own chapter.
+Through it all, creativity and a love of lifelong learning have been the constant threads—shaping and reshaping themselves throughout my evolving path of imagination and expression.

-My first career in America during the 70s and 80’s was as a Textile Designer.
-After graduating from Pratt Institute in New York, I began my work making large scale tapestries.
-I was fortunate to work with the well known artist Helena Hernmarck, first as an apprentice and later as the main weaver.
-Here is an image of the very first tapestry that I worked on with Helena in 1976.
+My first career in America, during the 1970s and 1980s, was as a textile designer.
+After graduating from Pratt Institute in New York, I began creating large-scale tapestries.
+I had the great fortune to work with renowned artist Helena Hernmarck—initially as an apprentice, and later as her main weaver.
+Here is an image of the very first tapestry I worked on with Helena, back in 1976.

 More of Helena’s important work can be seen on her website www.hernmarck.com

-By then, I had realized the strong potential for creative expression to enhance the every day lives, of not only people diagnosed with an illness, but also the lives of each one of us, who us curious and willing to awaken their own inherent creativity.
-This led me to return to the university for further studies and assistance on my questions: what is the essence of creative energy within us, how does it work, when and how is it accessed?
-What impact does creativity have not only on our emotional life, but what changes occur on the neurophysiological side in brain and body when the creative energy is awakened in our mind, body, and soul?
+By then, I had come to recognize the profound potential of creative expression to enrich everyday life—not only for those diagnosed with illness, but for anyone curious and willing to awaken their own inherent creativity.
+This realization led me to return to university once more, seeking support and deeper understanding for the questions that had emerged: What is the essence of creative energy within us?
+How does it work?
+When and how is it accessed?
+What impact does creativity have not only on our emotional life, but also on the neurophysiological functions of the brain and body when creative energy is awakened?

-In my phenomenological study toward a PhD, the purpose was to explore the relationship between engaging in creative art activities and facilities of expression of emotions in older adults.
-In using a phenomenological approach, the focus was aimed at what it is that resides in the essence of an experience.
-Therefore, my research consisted in exploring the meaning participants in my art activity groups made of their experience while considering their own art work.
-A basic assumption in phenomenology is that it is the context of the “lived experience”, such as the individual feeling, rationale, occurrences, relations between things, and thoughts about the experience, which gives it meaning.
-The meaning people attribute to their experience further influences how they live that experience.
+In my phenomenological study toward a PhD, my goal was to explore the relationship between engaging in creative art activities and the expression of emotions in older adults.
+A phenomenological approach focuses on the essence of lived experience.
+Therefore, my research explored the meaning participants in my art groups attributed to their experience—particularly in the process of engaging with and reflecting on their own artwork.
+A foundational belief in phenomenology is that it is the context of the lived experience—including individual feelings, rationales, events, relationships, and reflections—that gives the experience its meaning.
+The meanings people assign to their experiences, in turn, shape how they live those experiences.

-Today, in my continued work as a lecturer, speaker, and provider of creative workshops on an international level, I am fortunate to work with people on many levels on their creative journey.
-Likewise, I continue on my own path of creative insight, curiosity, and joy.
+Today, in my ongoing work as a lecturer, speaker, and facilitator of creative workshops on an international level, I am fortunate to collaborate with people at many stages of their creative journey.
+Likewise, I continue along my own path of creative insight, curiosity, and joy

 Read my dissertation: Creativity as a Means to Expression of Emotions in Older Adults